 Kundan jewellery covers all kinds of jewellery pieces that are required for a bridal or any other kind of jewellery set.
-Following are the list of jewellery pieces one can find under a Kundan design:-
+Following is the list of jewellery pieces one can find under a Kundan design:-

-- Necklace: One of the most essential and common types of jewellery pieces worn at multiple occasions and ceremonies is the Necklace.
+- Necklace: One of the most essential and common types of jewellery pieces worn on multiple occasions and ceremonies is the Necklace.
 There’s nothing better to accentuate the entire look than a well-crafted Kundan neckpiece to rock the outfit.
-It doesn’t only dazzle on one’s neck but works wonders on the overall appearance.
+It doesn’t only dazzle one’s neck but works wonders on the overall appearance.
 Moreover, the colourful range of Kundan jewellery provides the variant styles, sizes and shapes of necklaces one can choose from.
 Usually, a thick choker-like wide coverage neckpiece looks best in bridal attire.

 - Matha Patti: It is a type of hair accessory worn by the Indian bride on her forehead.
 If someone has a broader forehead – a Matha Patti can make their look even better.

 - Maang tika: It can be considered as an alternative for matha Patti, coming in different shapes and sizes.
 Maang tikas usually come in designs, as per the design of the other jewellery.